wechaty/bot5-assistant/README.md

 ## RSVP.ai

 RSVP.ai is a machine-learning company that provides deep natural language understanding services for conversation-styled applications.
-We grew out of a collaboration between Tsinghua University and University of Waterloo.
+It grew out of a collaboration between Tsinghua University and University of Waterloo.

 RSVP.ai is a small and dedicated team making the smart machines today become the thinking machines tomorrow.